 It is a social festival in which people from various regions and segments of the society join with fervour.
 It signifies triumph of goodness (Prahlad) over arrogance (Hiranyakashyapa) and falsehood (Holika).
 Bonfires are lit to symbolize burning of Holika.

 This is a spring festival, during which Hindus drench each other in water and smear coloured powder on one another’s faces.
 It commemorates the death of Holika, who, according to popular myth, plotted to kill her nephew to punish him for his ardent devotion to the great god Vishnu.
 (February/March)

 People forget and forgive past differences, hatred and petty jealousies.
 All that is burnt in the fire and what remains is truth, love, affection, respect and goodwill.

 “Kama Dahan” — The burning of Kama (lust) by Shiva (discipline).
 Games depicting the pranks of Krishna are played by boys singing and dancing around the fire.
-Riotous crowds fill the streets, squirting colored water on all passers-by.
+Riotous crowds fill the streets, squirting coloured water on all passers-by.
 Everyone participates in this fun.
-In the Morning people visit their relatives and friends, apply colors, eat sweets and have a communal.
+In the Morning people visit their relatives and friends, apply colours, eat sweets and have a communal.

 Janmashtami (Honor Lord Krishna)